 As the switchover date approaches, give your team access to the new help desk (in a staging environment or test account), so they can familiarize themselves with the interface.

-Katie Harlow of Cozy spent a lot of time working with her team to make them comfortable with the change, including giving them access to a special Slack onboarding channel where they could ask questions of our support team.
+Prior to joining Help Scout’s Customer team, Katie Harlow managed a platform switch with her team at Cozy.
+The team moved from Zendesk to Help Scout and she spent a lot of time working with her team to make them comfortable with the change.
+This included giving them access to a special Slack onboarding channel where they could ask questions of the Help Scout support team.

 A screenshare or a video walkthrough is another efficient way to cover big changes with your team, including: